JeremyBYU/bpyproj/README.md

 ### Set SRID

 Spatial Reference Identifier (SRID) is a code that tells the plugin which projection system you desire to work with.
-A list of common SRIDS can be found here at [EPSG.io](http://epsg.io/).
+A list of common SRID's can be found here at [EPSG.io](http://epsg.io/).
 Type in your code and then click the button `Set Projection`.